Lehann Fourie

-Lehann Fourie (born 16 February 1987 in Heidelberg, Gauteng) is a South African hurdler.
-He competed at the 2012 Summer Olympics in London, UK.
+Lehann Fourie (born 16 February 1987 in Heidelberg) is a South African hurdler.
+He competed at the 2012 Summer Olympics in London, United Kingdom.

 He attended Afrikaanse Hoër Seunskool (Afrikaans High School for Boys, also known as Affies), in Pretoria.

 He graduated from the University of Nebraska–Lincoln in 2010.

 His personal best of 13.24s in the 110-metre hurdles is the current African record.